Guidelines for Inviting Scholars

 - If possible, pick up and drop off the visiting scholar at the airport, show the scholar around town, and help the scholar settle-in by assisting with shopping.

 - Work with the visiting scholar in finding off-campus housing with assistance from IS.

-- Notify the campus community and Global Education Center of the visiting scholar's expected arrival on campus.
+- Notify the campus community and Office of International Education & Global Engagement of the visiting scholar's expected arrival on campus.

-- Submit a written report on the achievements of the visiting scholar to the Department Dean and Global Education Center.
+- Submit a written report on the achievements of the visiting scholar to the Department Dean and the Office of International Education & Global Engagement.
 The report should document the visiting scholar's classroom presentations, meetings with students and the general campus community, as well as any research efforts begun or concluded.

 Visiting Scholar expectations

 Visiting scholars should interact significantly with the campus community.
 In addition to successfully completing the proposed research or teaching assignment, a visiting scholar will be expected to

 - Deliver at least one public presentation at a departmental or college level